USEPA/e-manifest/README.md

 Post Registration

-Currently, we are conducting a controlled review so only the state of Virginia can access e-Manifest.
+Currently, generators or TSD facilities may sign up and use their own handler id(s) to test.
 We are asking that after you register you use the following information to conduct your review:

 After registering in CDX, click on the link “Industry Application” which you will take you to the RCRAInfo Industry application and the MySites page.
-On the MySites page click on the “Add Existing Site” button and search on EPA ID number VA988177803 in the Site ID box and then select the facility named “Heating and Oil”.
-Please request to be a “Preparer” for “Heating and Oil”.After you submit your request for “Heating and Oil”,  please understand this is not an instant access process and EPA will need to manually activate your request during business hours.
+On the MySites page click on the “Add Existing Site” button and search for your EPA ID number in the Site ID box and then select that facility.
+Please request to be a “Preparer” for your facility.
+After you submit your request, the request will go to your state administrator.
+Please understand this is not an instant access process and the state will need to manually activate your request during normal business hours.
+EPA is working on the concept of an industry administrator which will allow users to manage their own users.

+Once you have completed this registration you may use either https://test.epacdx.net/ or https://rcrainfopreprod.epa.gov/rcrainfo/ to log on to the application.

 Upcoming Iterations